-An external resistor voltage divider attenuates the adapter voltage before it goes to ACDET.
-The adapter-detect threshold should typically be programmed to a value greater than the maximum battery voltage, and lower than the minimum allowed adapter voltage.
+An external resistor voltage divider attenuates the adapter voltage to the ACDET pin.
+The adapter detect threshold should typically be programmed to a value greater than the maximum battery voltage and lower than the minimum-allowed adapter voltage.
 The ACDET divider should be placed before the ACFET in order to sense the true adapter input voltage whether the ACFET is on or off.
 Before the adapter is detected, BATFET stays on and ACFET turns off.

 If PVCC is below 4 V, the device is disabled.
 If ACDET is below 0.6 V but PVCC is above 4 V, part of the bias is enabled, including a crude bandgap reference, ACFET drive and BATFET drive.
 IADAPT is disabled and pulled down to GND.
 The total quiescent current is less than 10 μ A.

-When ACDET rises above 0.6 V and PVCC is above 4 V, all the bias circuits are enabled and VREF goes to 3.3 V. If CHGEN is LOW, REGN output goes to 6 V. IADAPT becomes valid to proportionally reflect the adapter current.
+When ACDET rises above 0.6 V and PVCC is above 4 V, all the bias circuits are enabled and VREF rises to 3.3 V, and the REGN output rises to 6 V when CHGEN is LOW.
+IADAPT becomes valid to proportionally reflect the adapter current.